Esri/developer-support/web-js/4.x/add-attachments-with-42/README.md

 view.popup.content.innerHTML += html;
 ```

-To download an attachment I use a bit of trick.
-First I create a hyperlink element.
+A bit of a trick is required to actually download the attachment.
+First a hyperlink element is created.
 The reference of this hyperlink is the url of the attachment on the ArcGIS Server.
 The hyperlink is then appended to the body of the document.
 The hyperlink is unseen by the user.
 The "click" event of the hyperlink is then triggered causing the file to be downloaded.
 The link is then removed from the body and deleted.
 ```javascript
 var link = document.createElement("a");
 link.download = name;